Progress M-UM: Expansion of Russian Orbital Segment

 The ISS flight manifest drafted by Roscosmos at the end of summer 2020 set the launch of the Prichal module for 6 September 2021, with the docking to Nauka's nadir port two days later.
 However, on 1 December 2020, the launch of Prichal slipped to three and four months after the Nauka.
 The planned launch date was on 24 November 2021.

 One port on Prichal is equipped with an active hybrid docking port, which enables docking with the Nauka module.
 The remaining five ports are passive hybrids, enabling docking of Soyuz and Progress vehicles, as well as heavier modules and future spacecraft with modified docking systems.
 Eight spacewalks will follow in 2022 to complete the integration of the Nauka and Prichal modules into the Russian Orbital Segment.

 Undocking

-The Progress M-UM propulsion section is remained docked at the station for 26 days.
+The Progress M-UM propulsion section remained docked at the station for 26 days.
 The propulsion section then undocked, revealing Prichal's nadir docking port for future Russian spacecraft.